bandantonio/obsidian-apple-books-highlights-plugin/CONTRIBUTING.md

 Thank you for investing your time in contributing to the project!
 I, as the code owner, really appreciates it! 🩷

-First, read the [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.
+First, read the [Code of Conduct](.github/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

 ## How Can I Contribute?

 ### 🐛 Reporting Bugs

 If you spot a problem with the plugin, [search if an issue already exists][issue-bug].
 If a related issue doesn't exist, you can open a new issue using the corresponding bug report form.
 Please provide as much information as possible (including screenshots and error messages) about the issue and how to reproduce it.

+If you're not sure if it's a bug or not, you're welcome to start a [new discussion](https://github.com/bandantonio/obsidian-apple-books-highlights-plugin/discussions).

 ### 🛠️ Resolving Issues